sugimotot/btsdoc-portal/bbf/user_guide/fund_account.md

 | 5 | Address | Your deposit address to transfer funds. |
 | 6 | Memo  | Your Memo information to transfer funds. (*Not all coins' transfers use `Memo`*) |
 | 7 | BitShares Account Name | This would be your BitShares Account name |

+> If you cannot select Asset on the Deposit(Beta) Form, try to login to your wallet.

 ### Example: Deposit STEEM by using a Gateway service